-- Micro-influencers: If you want to hire on a larger stable of influencers for lower costs, you’ll want to work with a micro-influencer.
+- Micro-influencers: If you want to hire on a larger stable of influencers for lower costs, you’ll want to work with micro-influencer marketing.
 Audible partnered with micro-influencer, Jesse Driftwood, to great success in this regard.

 - Local influencers: This is your everyday, average Joe consumer.
-They’re inexpensive to hire and can spread the word about your business through all their available channels, be that on social media or through their groups of friends.
+In addition, they’re inexpensive to hire and can spread the word about your business through all their available channels, be that on social media or through their groups of friends.